Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Brands also add design factors, like extra padding materials on the headband and ear cups and volume control, to enhance the comfort of their products.
 Wireless headphones provide ease of movement over traditional cable-based headset choices as well.

 However, headphones are typically classified as on-ear headphones, so the headphone’s ear cups rest on your ear.
 After a long gaming session, you may notice that the pressure on your ears is too great or that your headphones give you a headache.
+Moreover, if you have a larger head, you’ll also want the best gaming headset for your big head.

 Pay attention to the ear cup design, as on-ear models can cause headaches or ear pain.